 Wednesday 12-2 pm

 Students should speak with their instructors after receiving their accommodations letters at the beginning of the semester.
 The discussion should include the accommodations listed in their letter and how these accommodations can be arranged (test proctoring, note-taking assistance etc.).
 Students do not need to divulge any diagnoses.
 Test proctoring arrangements should include information on:

 - Where tests will be taken--within the classroom, in the Learning Center, or elsewhere at the permission of the instructor

-- If tests are to be taken in the Learning Center, faculty must complete the Test Proctor Request form
+- If tests are to be taken in the Learning Center, faculty will complete a Test Proctor Request form

 - This will include type of test, length, delivery and return of test and etc.

 Students should contact their instructors to determine an appropriate test time.
 This communication could be through email or before or after class.
 Students must do the following:

 Communicate with instructors at least three days in advance to determine test times.

 Then, after the times are determined, and the student prefers the test taking in the learning center, the faculty member will complete the test proctoring request form.